ga-sei-lessons/UNIT-4-AWS/D02/1-morning-lesson/7-dynamodb-get-delete.md

 <img src="https://i.imgur.com/T2OHYxw.png">

-But if we look at the logs we should also see that none of the console.log output is there either.
+But if we look at the **CloudWatch** logs we should also see that the console.log output is not there as well.

 <img src="https://i.imgur.com/U6SfnGd.png">